DEVOTIONALS

 any physical symptoms.
 It can cause one to believe

-that normal body sensations, or minor symptoms
+that normal body sensations, or symptoms we are

-medical exam doesn’t reveal any serious medical
+when a thorough medical exam doesn’t reveal any

-have feelings of melancholy and/or depression.
+a person to have feelings of melancholy and/or depression.

 ‘Melancholy’ is a gloomy state of mind; becoming